dokester/BayesicFitting/docs/notes.md

 Here we present a number of notes related to BayesicFitting.

+To quote John Skilling on one of the Maxent conferences:
+"All these things are probably known to people who know these things."

+Well..
+It aint me, babe.

 ## Splines.

 The [splines](./splines.md) note presents details on the construction and